AnnaErshova/annaershova.github.io/source/_posts/2015-10-20-mastering-your-terminal-part-iii.markdown

 In my understanding, **`sudo shutdown -r now`** is a functional equivalent of **`sudo reboot`**

+All those commands can be followed by a message that can be seen by other users who are logged in, for instance, **`sudo shutdown -r now 'Re-starting Now'`**.

 ======

 **Changing What Your Power Button Does:**